Adafruit Attends the Northside Innovation Festival 2017

 Last week, the Northside Innovation festival completed its second year.
 The festival was held from June 7th to June 9th in Williamsburg, Brooklyn.
-It was put on in collaboration with the Northside Music festival, which has been around since 2009, thus sparking comparisons to an east coast vision of SXSW, albeit both smaller and younger.
+It was put on in collaboration with the Northside Music festival, which has been around since 2009, thus sparking comparisons to an east coast version of SXSW, albeit both smaller and younger.

 The Innovation festival packed a lot in during its three-day run, including many panels, talks, interviews, and more.
 The topics varied from design, technology and entrepreneurship to media and marketing and beyond.
 The approaches varied as well; from highly technical to general and thematic.
 I attended the festival with Jessica, the Director of Community, Support and Publishing here at Adafruit and although we were pretty exhausted by the end of day 3, we definitely came away with a lot of cool ideas.